Skip to main content

 • 1 account manager (client communication, onboarding, retention)

 Compare this to the 12-15 people you’d need to serve 60 clients manually.
+Same client load, smaller team — but more importantly, every person on this team is doing senior work.
+That’s the agency clients want to hire.

 Making the transition.